University and college admission: Canada

-Post-Secondary Preparation
+Post-secondary preparation

 There are a number of factors affecting a successful transition from high school to post-secondary institutions which should be taken into account when planning programs and interventions to assist students with the move from high school.
-Student Affairs professionals in Canada support high school students in the transition to post-secondary institutions through a wide variety of services and programs.
-High school guidance counsellors and student affairs practitioners work together to provide information, programs, and workshops to high school students such as program pre-requisites, post-secondary admission and application requirements, scholarship opportunities and application processes.
+Student affairs professionals in Canada support high school students in the transition to post-secondary institutions through a wide variety of services and programs.
+High school guidance counsellors and student affairs practitioners work together to provide information, programs, and workshops to high school students such as program prerequisites, post-secondary admission and application requirements, scholarship opportunities and application processes.
 Specific information and services related to the application and admissions process for post-secondary institutions in Canada are managed provincially.
 For example, in Ontario, post-secondary program information is provided through the Ontario College Application Service (OCAS) and Ontario University Application Centre (OUAC).

 Undergraduate entry

-In Canada, students applying from high school generally hear word back from a college or university between late March and late May, though offers of admission may be extended to high achievers (through GPA or other submissions) as early as November–January.
-Internationals/US applicants are likely to receive an offer or rejection by early April, depending on the original submission of documents.
-In some cases, an institution may offer admission in a high schoolers Grade 11 year, if monetary fees are sent in early.
+In Canada, students applying from high school generally hear back from a college or university between late March and late May, though offers of admission may be extended to high achievers (through GPA or other submissions) as early as November–January.
+International/US applicants are likely to receive an offer or rejection by early April, depending on the original submission of documents.
+In some cases, an institution may offer admission in a high schooler's Grade 11 year, if monetary fees are sent in early.